One Thousand Word Challenge 243: Beyond the Windows

 This is my submission into Leanne Cole‘s “Monochrome Madness” for this week.
-This one is hosted by Dawn of The Day After, and she has chosen the theme “Symmetry”.
-This isn’t the best example, but it works well enough, I think.
+She is hosting this one, and has chosen the theme of “Taken Within 10km (roughly 6 miles) From Home”.

 This challenge is open to all, and I recommend joining in.
 If want to, check out more information about it here, and include the tag “monochrome-madness” when you share your photo.
 If you’d prefer not to join in, then at the least check out Leanne’s photography, and what other people submit.